MYulia/test_site/index.md

 ## Second look at Spark

-For this we will use the next code exemple:
+For this we will use the next code example:

 ```
 wget http://rubigdata.github.io/course/assignments/BigData-big-data-execution-model.snb